 LATE IN the day.
 Traffic still was at a saturation level.
 Early settlers said the territory hadn’t seen such congestion since the movie, “Deep Throat.”
 Rea spoke of objectives smashingly achieved.
 Euphoric talk from him on another day of discovery in September.
 City Hall would be petitioned to block off Grace Street.

-Later in the ‘70s some of the merchants in the area did cooperate to run other promotions.
-They petitioned the City of Richmond to block off Grace Street a couple of times.
-But rather than adding to level of safety it seemed to invite rowdiness.
+Note from Rebus: Some of the merchants in the area did cooperate to run other promotions.
+In 1976 they petitioned the City of Richmond to block off Grace Street.
+But rather than adding to the level of safety it seemed to invite rowdiness.
+Or, maybe the times had simply changed.

-However, the serendipitous level of delight and success enjoyed by the event Rolfe described was never equaled.
+For whatever reasons, the level of undiluted success Discover the Fan enjoyed was never equaled.

 Post a Comment